Devendra Fadnavis

-Devendra Gangadharrao Fadnavis (Note: Fadnavis started using Sarita in his full name from 2024) (born 22 July 1970) is an Indian politician who is currently serving his third term as the 18th Chief Minister of Maharashtra since 5 December 2024.
-He previously served as the Deputy Chief Minister of Maharashtra, alongside Ajit Pawar in the Eknath Shinde government.
+Devendra Sarita Gangadharrao Fadnavis (born 22 July 1970) is an Indian politician who is currently serving his third term as the 18th Chief Minister of Maharashtra since 5 December 2024.
+He previously served as the Deputy Chief Minister of Maharashtra, alongside Ajit Pawar (from 2023) in the Eknath Shinde government from 2022 to 2024.
 From 2019 to 2022, he also served as the Leader of the Opposition in the Maharashtra Legislative Assembly.
 He became Chief Minister at the age of 44, making him the second-youngest in Maharashtra's history after Sharad Pawar.

 During the 2019 Maharashtra political crisis, Fadnavis held a second term as Chief Minister for 5 days before resigning on 28 November 2019.
 He has been a member of the Bharatiya Janata Party (BJP) and the Rashtriya Swayamsevak Sangh (RSS).
 He has served as the President of BJP's Maharashtra state unit from 2013 to 2015.
 He has represented the Nagpur South West constituency in the Maharashtra Legislative Assembly since 2009, having previously served Nagpur West from 1999 to 2009.
 He was also the Mayor of Nagpur from 1997 to 1999.

 Life and education

-Fadnavis was born in a Marathi Deshastha Brahmin family in Nagpur to Gangadhar and Sarita Fadnavis.
+Devendra Gangadharrao Fadnavis was born on 22 July 1970 in Nagpur, Maharashtra in a Marathi Deshastha Brahmin to Gangadhar and Sarita Fadnavis.
 His father was a member of the Maharashtra Legislative Council from Nagpur.
 His mother belonged to the Kaloti family of Amravati and had previously served as a director of the Vidarbha Housing Credit Society.

 Fadnavis did his initial schooling at the Indira Convent School in Nagpur.
 During the 1975 Emergency, Fadnavis's father, being a member of the Jan Sangh, was imprisoned for participating in anti-government protests.
 Fadnavis subsequently refused to continue his schooling at Indira Convent, as he did not want to attend a school named after Indira Gandhi, the Prime Minister he held responsible for imprisoning his father.
 He was then transferred to the Saraswati Vidyalaya School, Nagpur, where he received most of his schooling.
 Later, Fadnavis attended Dharampeth Junior College.

 Fadnavis completed his Bachelor of Laws undergraduate degree from Dr. Babasaheb Ambedkar College of Law, Nagpur University in 1992.
 He completed his postgraduate degree in Business Management and a diploma in Project Management from DSE, Berlin, Germany.